department-for-transport-public/naptanr/cran-comments.md

-## Resubmission
+## Update
-This is a resubmission.
+This is an update to an existing package.
 In this version I have:

-* Ensured formatting of DESCRIPTION file meets CRAN standards (wrapping API and package names in single quotes, and not starting the description with the package name)

-* Added value to all function documentation documenting the returned output of each function.
+* Fixed existing problems with the package (improved testing to not fail when new data is added to the underlying API)

 ## R CMD check results